 IMORTANT: Please contact us (by clicking the red "Contact host" link) to ask about availability before you click "Book It."
 We want to accommodate you, but sometimes we are already in discussion with another guest on that date.
 We will respond quickly.

-This is a studio next to our house, also available for rent (at times when we are out of town), Cozy Craftsman in the Whiteaker.
+This is a small studio next to our house, also available for rent (at times when we are out of town), Cozy Craftsman in the Whiteaker.

 You can rent this space alone, or for larger groups, along with the main house, if available.

-The Whiteaker, long famous as an artistic and free-spirited enclave, is home to many beloved Eugene institutions such as Sam Bond’s Garage (music venue and pub), Sweet Life Patisserie, Fisherman’s Market, New Day Bakery, and Red Barn organic grocery.
-Recently it’s attracted attention as a fast-growing commercial district and magnet for hip, new eateries including Tacovore, the Pizza Research Institute, Izakaya Meiji (mostly Japanese but mainly focusing on small plates of various types), Papa’s Soul Food Kitchen, the new, fabulous Grit restaurant, and many other new locales.
+The Whiteaker, long famous as an artistic and free-spirited enclave, is home to many beloved Eugene institutions such as Sam Bond's Garage (music venue and pub), Sweet Life Patisserie, Fisherman's Market, New Day Bakery, and Red Barn organic grocery.
+Recently it's attracted attention as a fast-growing commercial district and magnet for hip, new eateries including Tacovore, the Pizza Research Institute, Izakaya Meiji (mostly Japanese but mainly focusing on small plates of various types), Papa's Soul Food Kitchen, the new, serious foodie restaurant Grit, and many other new locales.
 Eugene's emerging brewery district is also here, anchored by Ninkasi and now joined by other craft brewers Oakshire, Hop Valley, and Falling Sky.
 All these are within easy walking distance.